masud1901/Land-Cover-Data-Processing/readme.md

 # Land Cover Data Processing for Haywood County, Tennessee

-This repository contains a Python script for processing and analyzing land cover raster data for Haywood County, Tennessee, using 2023 data.
-The script performs the following tasks:
+This repository contains Python scripts for processing, analyzing, and assessing the accuracy of land cover raster data for Haywood County, Tennessee, using 2023 data.
+The main script performs data processing tasks, while an additional script (`accuracy.py`) calculates and reports accuracy metrics.
-- Loads vector and raster data
-- Identifies field boundaries using image segmentation
-- Cleans the data by applying a majority filter
-- Smooths the field boundaries
-- Saves the processed raster data
-- Visualizes the results to explain the changes at each step

 ## Background